 Having a home (An abode) with God is the promise.
 That promise is only made to those who love Him.
 Only those who love Him with obedience to His word will receive the promise.

-Remember, the Psalmist said that every day of his life was recorded in God’s book before he was born.
+Remember, David said that every day of his life was recorded in God’s book before he was born.
 Did not God also foresee Abraham choose to live a life of faith and love for Him and then cause his story to happen as it did?
 Did He cause Abraham's story to come about as it did for our instruction?

 spoke of how Abraham was justified by his faith and said that with